Atrakit Logo

 It is particularly useful if you are starting a health or fitness goal and want an objective baseline before you begin.
 Having a concrete starting point makes progress measurable and keeps motivation grounded in data rather than feelings.

-One clear boundary: this calculator is designed for adults aged 18 and above.
-BMI thresholds work differently for children and adolescents, whose healthy ranges shift with age and development stage and require age-adjusted charts to interpret correctly.
+One clear boundary: this BMI calculator is designed for adults aged 18 and above.
+BMI thresholds work differently for children and adolescents, whose healthy ranges shift with age and development stage and require age-adjusted growth charts to interpret correctly.

 Frequently Asked Questions (FAQs)